thatdecade/gba-sp-usb-c/INSTALLATION.md

 # Prep

-Your PCB might arrive with some [slight perforations, from the breakaway panelization design](https://github.com/rorosaurus/gba-sp-usb-c/blob/master/images/breakaway-perforations.jpg) during PCB manufacturing.
+Your PCB might arrive with some [slight perforations, from the breakaway panelization design] during PCB manufacturing.
 These can be left alone, or optionally filed/sanded away.
 You probably want to file the top side flat, if you also intend to perform a 3.5mm headphone jack mod.

 The half-circle pad(s) behind the USB-C connector might have some debris across it.
 You can safely clear that away with a toothpick or similar - that will make it easier to solder to later.

 # Test before you install!

-I test every board before shipping, but you should be certain it still works before you install it!
-Plug it in to a ````Type-C <-> Type-C```` cable and USB-C power source. **Do not perform this test with a ````Type-A -> Type-C```` cable - that cable won't verify the board works for full USB-C!** Use a multimeter to measure the voltage across any of the grounded holes and the +5V half-circle in the back.
+Plug it in to a ````Type-C <-> Type-C```` cable and USB-C power source (preferably PD compatible). **Do not perform this test with a ````Type-A -> Type-C```` cable - that cable won't verify the board works for full USB-C!** Use a multimeter to measure the voltage across any of the grounded holes and the +5V half-circle in the back.
 Ensure it reads ~5V.
 Flip your USB-C cable the other way around and verify it still reads 5V!
-Alternatively, if you have a USB-C multimeter [like this](https://smile.amazon.com/gp/product/B07X3HST7V/) you can simply plug into that and read the display.
+Alternatively, if you have a USB-C multimeter [like this](https://amzn.to/3nlVFIE) you can simply plug into that and read the display.

 # Installation Video

-I highly recommend you watch [makho's video](https://www.youtube.com/watch?v=gBLHvdre-Xg) of installing a similar version of this PCB!
+Rory Hayes (rorosaurus) highly recommends you watch [makho's video](https://www.youtube.com/watch?v=gBLHvdre-Xg) of installing a similar version of this PCB!
 This is an *awesome* overview that will be very helpful to reference.

 The below instructions simply outline what he does in the video.

 # Instructions